-g.
-Microsoft Office files, such as .doc, .docx, .ppt, .pptx. .xls. .xlsx - File formats you do not know - 7.
-Rule: If the file format is potentially (very) dangerous, open the attachment only if you expected precisely this attachment from the sender.
+- e. g.
+Microsoft Office files, such as .doc, .docx, .ppt. .pptx, .xls, .xlsx

+7. Rule: If the file format is potentially (very) dangerous, open the attachment only if you expected precisely this attachment from the sender.
 If you are uncertain, collect further information.
 In no case use the contact details given in the message.
 For example, call the sender.
+If you have opened Office programs and you are asked